Classic Recipe: Marcella Hazan’s Famous Tomato Sauce

 Freshly ground black pepper

 Put a 3-quart saucepan over medium-high heat.
 Add the tomatoes, butter, onion halves, and a pinch of salt.
-Bring to a simmer then lower the heat.
+Bring to a simmer, and then lower the heat.
 Crush the tomatoes lightly with the back of a spoon as they cook, and stir occasionally.
 Simmer very gently for 45 minutes, or until droplets of fat appear on the surface of the tomatoes.
 Remove and discard the onion.

 Serve over hot pasta with Parmesan and black pepper, if desired.